yutaplug/Aliucord/index.md

 4. Now open Aliucord and reproduce the issue
 5. Run the following command now: `adb logcat -d > logcat.txt`
 6. The generated logcat will be in your user home directory

+---

+# Plugin FAQ

+This section answer most of the "is there x plugin" and related questions.

+- Aliucord plugins are subjective, there is no "best" plugins becasue it totally depends on your needs.

+- Type `!fakenitro` in `#bot-spam` channel to get all fakenitro plugins.

+- Don't use "Repo" plugins (PluginRepo/ThemeRepo), they are broken & outdated.
+Use PluginWeb/ThemeWeb instead.

+- If you are looking for a plugin to fix markdown such as # headers, -# subtext, [hyperlinks](https://example.com), install MoreHighlight.

+- To fix slash commands and bot embeds, install SlashCommandsFixBeta & ComponentsV2Beta.

+- No, there is no plugin for RPC.

+- No, there is no soundboard plugin.

+- No, there is no plugin to mass/bulk delete messages/dms.

+- No, a plugin for new/modern ui doesn't exist.
+Use [Kettu](<https://github.com/C0C0B01/KettuManager/releases/latest>) or [Rain (Beta)](<https://codeberg.org/raincord/rain>) if you want a React Native mod client.

+- No, there is no plugin to bypass file size.

+- TapTap is better than SwipeToReply.

+- SimpleMessageLogger has less bugs and it's lighter than normal MessageLogger, but it doesn't have a database.

+- Don't install original AudioPlayer, it has issues and it's outdated.
+Install the [fork](https://github.com/Archimedes9500/Halkiion-rushiiMachine-aliucord-plugins/raw/builds/AudioPlayer.zip) instead.

+- Don't use PlayableEmbeds, it's outdated and broken.
+Use [Fluff](https://github.com/yutaplug/Aliucord/raw/builds/Fluff.zip) instead.

+- Install [ForumChannelsFix](https://github.com/yutaplug/Aliucord/raw/builds/ForumChannelsFix.zip) to fix unread bug.

+- Install [OpenLinksInApp](https://github.com/Canny1913/AliucordPlugins/raw/builds/OpenLinksInApp.zip) to fix opening message links.

+- Install [AuthorizedAppsCrashFix](https://github.com/MCausc78/RNSucks/raw/builds/AuthorizedAppsCrashFix.zip) to fix crash in Authorized Apps page.

+- No, we do not have a plugin to show channels you're not supposed to.